 How to get there:

 By Car/Scooter: Take provincial highway 2 north from Taipei until you reach Tamsui.
-The for is passed to old street on highway 2.
+The fort is past Tamsui Old Street on highway 2.
 Parking can be hard to find, but there should be plentiful parking at Tamsui Elementary School and other places further away.

 By MRT: Take the red line MRT north to Tamsui station and walk 1 KM north or take a bus to the fort.